-The service provides early support for children aged 0 to 5 years old with disabilities and special needs.
+This service provides support to families of children aged 0 to 5 who have disabilities or complex medical needs.

 How can Surrey Early Support Service help my family?